-A word used to describe the mortgaging or charging of assets, such as (but not limited to) properties, life policies and shares to institutions as support for loans granted to customers.
+A word used to describe the pledging of assets, such as properties, life policies and shares to institutions as support for loans granted to customers.
 If the loans are not repaid the institution's position is "secured" which means that it can sell the assets to meet the amount outstanding on the loan.